alephpiece/obsidian-slash-commander/README.md

 1. Install this plugin using BRAT.
    - Go to "Community plugins" and install "Obsidian42 - BRAT".
    - Add https://github.com/alephpiece/obsidian-slash-commander to BRAT.
+2. Enable this plugin.
+3. If the plugin doesn't work, please try to
-2. Make sure the core plugin "Slash commands" is off.
+   - disable the core plugin "Slash commands" or
-3. Enable this plugin.
+   - pick another trigger for this plugin.

 ## How to use